Kelvin Martin (American football): Dallas Cowboys (first stint)

-Martin was drafted in the fourth round of the 1987 NFL Draft by the Dallas Cowboys, after dropping because of concerns over his size and speed.
+Martin was drafted in the fourth round of the 1987 NFL draft (95th overall) by the Dallas Cowboys, after dropping because of concerns over his size and speed.

 He was used mostly as a punt and kickoff returner as a rookie after missing the first 8 games with injury.
 Nicknamed "K-Mart", by his second season he was named the starter wide receiver alongside Michael Irvin and finished third on the team with 49 receptions.
 In 1989, he led the team in receptions (46) and receiving yards (644), even though he was placed on the injured reserve list on November 21, with a left knee interior cruciate ligament injury.
 The next year, he repeated as the team leader in receptions (64) and receiving yards (732).

 With the arrival of Alvin Harper in 1991, he was limited to a third down role and as a punt returner, where he ranked third in the NFC with an 11.6 average.
 Against the Philadelphia Eagles, he returned a punt 85 yards for a game-winning touchdown in a 25–13 win and also set a franchise record with 124 total punt return yards in a game.

 Martin caught 32 passes for 359 yards and three touchdowns, while also finishing second in the NFL with a 12.7 punt return average during the 1992 Super Bowl championship season.
 His six-yard touchdown reception in the closing minutes of the NFC Championship game sealed a 30-20 Dallas victory over the favored San Francisco 49ers.
 He participated in Super Bowl XXVII and did not have any receptions in the game, but returned 3 punts for 35 yards and 4 kickoffs for 79 for a total of 114 yards, the same number of yards that Michael Irvin had with his 6 receptions in the game.

 After the season, the Cowboys couldn't resign him because of salary cap considerations, so he declared for free agency, leaving as the franchise all-time leader in punt-return yardage with 1,803 yards and the tenth leading receiver (212 receptions, 2,703 yards and 8 touchdowns).
 He also led the team in punt returns in five different seasons, tying the record held by Bob Hayes.

 Seattle Seahawks

 Martin signed with the Seattle Seahawks as an unrestricted free agent in 1993 and had his best statistical season with 57 receptions for 798 yards and 5 receiving touchdowns (led the team).
 He was also the team punt returner and ranked 10th in the AFC with an 8.4 average.

 In two years with the team, he registered 113 receptions, 1,479 yards and six touchdowns.
-He was left unprotected for the 1995 NFL Expansion Draft.
+He was left unprotected for the 1995 NFL expansion draft.

 Jacksonville Jaguars

-He was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft, but was later released to reach the 95-man roster limit.
+He was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft, but was later released to reach the 95-man roster limit.